puppetlabs/bolt/pre-docs/inventory_version2.md

 * `puppetdb` - Query PuppetDB to populate the targets.
 * `terraform` - Load a Terraform state file to populate the targets.
-* `aws::ec2` - Load running AWS EC2 instances to populate the targets.
+* `aws_inventory` - Load running AWS EC2 instances to populate the targets.
 * `task` - Run a task to discover targets.

 #### Config plugins